kjh311/allowance-app/README.md

 # Allowance App

 The Allowance App is a web application designed to help parents and children manage weekly allowances, chores, and rewards more effectively.
-This README.md file provides an overview of the features available in the app.

 ## Features